9. The Bishop Arrives

 “Hardly an army,” William replied.
 “They are my most trusted knights.
 We call the monastery at Red River our home.
 A hundred and fifty of us live there, all warriors for Christ.
 Go ahead, Jack, roll your eyes, but we have slain thousands and at a great cost.”

 “Red River?”
 I asked.
-“And what brings you two hundred miles northeast to my humble little valley?
+“And what brings you two hundred miles east to my humble little valley?
 If you’re missing Scranton that much, I have The Office box set on Blu-ray.
 We can trade for it.”

 “Sure, go ahead,” I shrugged and grabbed the war hammer from its box.
 It was perfectly balanced… light… but it felt unstoppable.
 I stared at it and said, “I don’t want to have to shoot through your camp if any zombies decide to come.
 So be sure to set up well south of my door.
 This position is the right flank.
 Keep that in mind when you pitch your tents.”